Fast Objective & Duality Gap Convergence for Non-Convex Strongly-Concave Min-Max Problems with PL Condition

 \section{Abstract}

-This paper focuses on stochastic methods for solving smooth non-convex strongly-concave min-max problems, which have received increasing attention due to their potential applications in deep learning (e.g., deep AUC maximization).
+This paper focuses on stochastic methods for solving smooth non-convex strongly-concave min-max problems, which have received increasing attention due to their potential applications in deep learning (e.g., deep AUC maximization, distributionally robust optimization).
 However, most of the existing algorithms are slow in practice, and their analysis revolves around the convergence to a nearly stationary point.
 We consider leveraging the Polyak-\L ojasiewicz (PL) condition to design faster stochastic algorithms with stronger convergence guarantee.
-Although PL condition has been utilized for designing many stochastic minimization algorithms, their applications for non-convex min-max optimization remains rare.
-In this paper, we propose and analyze proximal epoch-based methods, and establish fast convergence in terms of both {\bf the primal objective gap and the duality gap}.
-Our analysis is interesting in threefold: (i) it is based on a novel Lyapunov function that consists of the primal objective gap and the duality gap of a regularized function; (ii) it only requires a weaker PL condition for establishing the primal objective convergence than that required for the duality gap convergence; (iii) it yields the optimal dependence on the accuracy level $\epsilon$, i.e., $O(1/\epsilon)$.
-We also make explicit the dependence on the problem parameters and explore regions of weak convexity parameter that lead to improved dependence on condition numbers.
-Experiments on deep AUC maximization demonstrate the effectiveness of our methods.
-Our method (MaxAUC) achieved an AUC of 0.922 on private testing set on {\bf CheXpert competition}.
+Although PL condition has been utilized for designing many stochastic minimization algorithms, their applications for non-convex min-max optimization remain rare.
+In this paper, we propose and analyze a generic framework of proximal stage-based method with many well-known stochastic updates embeddable.
+Fast convergence is established in terms of both {\bf the primal objective gap and the duality gap}.
+Compared with existing studies, (i) our analysis is based on a novel Lyapunov function consisting of the primal objective gap and the duality gap of a regularized function, and (ii) the results are more comprehensive with improved rates that have better dependence on the condition number under different assumptions.
+We also conduct deep and non-deep learning experiments to verify the effectiveness of our methods.